-- coat of arms, logo, trade mark or other branding; photographs, icons or other images; - third party intellectual property; and - personal information such as photos of people, this publication is licensed under the Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Australia Licence.
+- a. coat of arms, logo, trade mark or other branding; - b. photographs, icons or other images;c. third party intellectual property; and - d. personal information such as photos of people, - a. personal mornal of such as photos of people, this publication is licensed under the Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Australia Licence.